ElementsProject/lightning/README.md

 # Core Lightning (CLN): A specification compliant Lightning Network implementation in C

-Core Lightning (previously c-lightning) is a lightweight, highly customizable and [standard compliant][std] implementation of the Lightning Network protocol.
+Core Lightning (previously c-lightning) is a lightweight, highly customizable and [standard compliant][std] implementation of the Lightning Network protocol, developed and maintained by [Blockstream][blockstream].
+Learn more about Blockstream's Lightning Network updates at [blockstream.com/lightning][blockstream-lightning].

 * [Getting Started](#getting-started)
     * [Installation](#installation)